-This is type of purchase is viewed as and taxed as the same way a vehicle is purchased in Florida.
+This type of purchase is viewed and taxed in the same way a vehicle is purchased in Florida.

 When potential Buyers look for lending opportunities lenders may be shy about lending on mobile homes that do not have the land attached as the lender tends to think that the home can be picked up and moved at any point in time to any location the Buyer wants to take this.

-The reason for this is that within the state of Florida a mobile home can only get permitted to be moved if the home is twenty years old or newer.
+The reason for this is that within the state of Florida, a mobile home can only be permitted to be moved if the home is twenty years old or newer.

 Most of the homes in the greater Sarasota Florida area are quite a bit older than this but the lender does not care, their rules are their rules.

-So with much of the traditional funding routes dried up, how can a mobile home Buyer purchase a mobile home on leased land if they do not have the cash for the purchase?
+So with many of the traditional funding routes dried up, how can a mobile home Buyer purchase a mobile home on leased land if they do not have the cash for the purchase?

-Currently, there are around three different companies who will lend on mobile homes that reside on leased land throughout the United States.
+Currently, there are around three different companies that will lend on mobile homes that reside on leased land throughout the United States.

 Most of them will require a certain amount as a down payment and a home inspection to be completed.

 In our experience, most of these lenders will look to lend on mobile homes that are the year model 1976 or newer.